miroamir/AI-email-automation/README.md

 ## 🚀 What It Does

 - ✅ Writes recruitment emails using GPT-4o
 - ✅ Sends messages automatically through Gmail
 - ✅ Uses your real tone, company info, and candidate data
 - ✅ Saves hours of repetitive work
 - ✅ Designed for real outreach, not spam

 ---

 ## 🧠 Powered By

 - Python 3.10
 - FastAPI
 - OpenAI (GPT-4o)
-- Gmail SMTP (with secure App Passwords)
+- Gmail SMTP (App Passwords)
-- Pydantic, smtplib, dotenv
+- Pydantic, `smtplib`, `python-dotenv`

 ---